ttopper/CPSC128/docs/M05_Lists_and_Strings/01-object-based-programming.md

 Note that when the method requires parameters they are listed in the parentheses, like 20 in the second command above.

 In Python everything is an object.
-For instance we have seen this dot notation before, when importing the modules random and math.
+For instance we have seen this dot notation before, when importing the modules `random` and `math`.
 That's because an imported module is an object and we access the methods the module provides using this same dot notation.
 The dot notation for accessing object attributes and methods is common to most object-oriented languages including C++, Java, and Javascript.

 The general syntax to invoke one of an object's methods is,